Zaid-Jarrar/reading-notes/401-reading-notes/Growth-Mindset.md

 ## Bias Self-Assessment

-As it appears my strongest area is effective courage and my weakest is Mitigate BIAS although i think i am a well rounded person, imporvements are  still needed.
+As it appears my strongest area is effective courage and my weakest is Mitigate BIAS although i think i am a well rounded person, improvements  are  still needed.
 I for one am not Biased and believe in fair chances to all.

 ![bias](../assets/bias.PNG)